AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

    ![Save the Rule](../assets/images/idservice-customerId-saveRule.png)

 You've now created a rule that will send the Customer Id as a variable `crm_id` when the visitor is Authenticated.
-Since we specified the Order as `10` this rule will fire before our `All Pages - Library Loaded` rule created in the [Add Data Elements, Rules and Libraries](launch-data-elements-rules.md) lesson which uses the default Order value of `50`.
+Since you specified the Order as `10` this rule will fire before your `All Pages - Library Loaded` rule created in the [Add Data Elements, Rules and Libraries](launch-data-elements-rules.md) lesson which uses the default Order value of `50`.

-## Validation Steps
+### Validation Steps

 To validate your work, you will log into the We.Retail site to confirm the behavior of the new rule.